sanderploegsma/kubectl-snap/README.md

 ## About

 `kubectl-snap` is a plugin for `kubectl` that deletes half of the pods in your Kubernetes cluster or namespace.
-Inspired by https://github.com/honk-ci/kubectl-snap, but rewritten in Go.
+Inspired by [honk-ci/kubectl-snap](https://github.com/honk-ci/kubectl-snap), but rewritten in Go based on [kubernetes/sample-cli-plugin](https://github.com/kubernetes/sample-cli-plugin).

 ## Install